cabforum/servercert/docs/BR.md

 ### 5.5.1 Types of records archived

-The CA and each Delegated Party SHALL archive all audit logs (as set forth in [Section 5.4.1](#541-types-of-events-recorded)).
+The CA and each Delegated Third Party SHALL archive all audit logs (as set forth in [Section 5.4.1](#541-types-of-events-recorded)).

-Additionally, the CA and each Delegated Party SHALL archive:
+Additionally, the CA and each Delegated Third Party SHALL archive:
 1. Documentation related to the security of their Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems; and
 2. Documentation related to their verification, issuance, and revocation of certificate requests and Certificates.